lnwn/Algorithm/README.md

 ## Welcome to my GitHub Pages

-This is used to record the code and notes in my study.
+This repository is used to record the code about data structure and algorithm.

 I love this emoticon. (ง •̀_•́)ง